 Don’t get me wrong.
 I like kale as much as anyone.
 I’ve actually got at least two varieties growing in my backyard garden.
 We steam it, we stir fry it, we throw it into our soup pot.
 Its nutritional properties are formidable, and its uses are manifold, but I had no idea.

 Then my wife presented a bowl of dark green, crispy kale chips.
 In three minutes or less the entire bowl had been devoured, inhaled actually.
 (They’re pretty light.)
 Yep.
 That good.
 And it was a big bowl, too.
 No kidding.
 But it gets better because — guess what? — the preparation could not be simpler.

 Here’s how it’s done.
 You can make it more complicated if you want, but all you really need are two bundles of kale, a couple tablespoons of olive oil, and a little salt.
 A dash of nutritional yeast helps too.

-· Now spread the leaves evenly, don’t crowd them, on a couple of baking sheets. (see photo above) It’s probably going to cover about four baking sheets all together.
+- Now, spread the leaves evenly, don’t crowd them, on a couple of baking sheets. (see photo above) It’s probably going to cover about four baking sheets altogether.
 Place them in the oven for about 15 minutes at 300º, and pull them out when they’re thoroughly dried — thin and crispy.

 One last thing, you might want to brush afterward, before going into public, because those crispy flakes of kale have a tendency to stick all over your teeth.